hilfigertout/HackRshell/README.md

 - Create a similar package with a multiprocessing library to transparently spawn a new process or R session in the background when the `hRs.client()` function is run, thus allowing the client to execute without obviously hanging the victim's R session.
 This could all be handled in the `.onAttach()` function and keeping the `hRs.client()` function the same.

-- Add the ability to change `secondaryPort` remotely, mid-session.

 - Add the ability to download or upload directories recursively.
 (R does support recursive functions, so this might not be too difficult.)

 - Add some sort of automated testing function or file.